Constant Contact Review: Build Your Brand With Email Marketing & More

 The Email Plus plan starts at $45 per month.
 It includes everything in the Email plan, but helps add rocket fuel to your email marketing efforts.

-Email Plus unlocks several cool features that you can take advantage of.
+Email Plus unlocks several cool advanced features that you can take advantage of.
 You get access to very customizable opt in forms.
 This includes inline content and popups.
 You can customize the open time on popups, remove the Constant Contact branding, and set an open time.

 You can also start using automated email sequences.
 This would include things like funnels to your subscribers, follow up messages, and so on.